edx-solutions/devstack/README.rst

 disable the loading of these database dumps during provisioning by commenting out the calls to ``load-db.sh`` in the provision-*.sh scripts.
-This ensures a start with a completely fresh database and incorporates any changes that may have required some form of manual intervention for existing installations (e.g. drop/move tables).
+This ensures a start with a completely fresh database and incorporates any changes that may have required some form of manual intervention for existing installations (e.g. drop/move tables)
-3. Run the shell script which destroys any existing devstack, creates a new one and updates the relational database dumps:
+3. Run the shell script which destroys any existing devstack, creates a new one and updates the relational database dumps

 .. code:: sh